wasabigeek/blog/content/blog/why-is-polymorphism-important/index.md

 In short, polymorphism makes it easier to extend or change aspects of our programs, without a rippling of changes throughout the entire program.
 (How do we determine the "aspects" to split our programs by?
 A good read would be [Parnas' classic 1972 paper](https://www.wasabigeek.com/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/).)

 ## Afterword
 Note that polymorphism means other things outside the context of OOP (see [Wikipedia](https://en.m.wikipedia.org/wiki/Polymorphism_(computer_science))).
-The definition we used aligns quite closely to "duck-typing".
+Also, while our cache example does rely on inheritance to make the polymorphic group explicit, we could also make use of ["duck-typing"](https://en.wikipedia.org/wiki/Duck_typing) e.g. caches could be completely different classes, as long as they had a `#fetch` method.

+You may have spotted that Martin talks about inversion of "source code" in addition to runtime dependencies.
+I understand this has greater implications in compiled programs, but am not familiar enough to expound on it.
+Do leave a comment if you have an example!

 There are many other neat examples relating to polymorphism.
 Here's some I thought of:
 - Martin Fowler's [refactoring](https://martinfowler.com/books/refactoring.html) book has a "Replace Conditional with Polymorphism" refactoring, which I think was neatly illustrated in this [Sandi Metz talk](https://youtu.be/8bZh5LMaSmE).